 “Twenty years ago, the median age in the class was over 80,” said Payne, a registered nurse.
 “If you were 50, they wouldn’t even look at you.
 Now, it’s not uncommon to see younger people in the class,” she said.

 While it might be more common now, it is still very unwise.
-From the article you can learn that people younger than 65 represent the fastest growing group of patients and that this increase is not because that demographic is being targeted with marketing.
+From the article you can learn that people younger than 65 represent the fastest growing group of patients and we are told specifically that this increase is NOT because that demographic is being targeted with marketing.
+Really?

 You are told that the majority of these patients have had previous athletic injuries and that some have had previous surgeries.
 Having arthroscopic surgery has been linked with an increased likelihood of eventually having knee replacement surgery, which should tell you something about the wisdom of seekng surgical interventions to your knee problem in the first place.